Is Holiday Roast Beef Safe for Your Bones? A Guide for Women 65+

 You can enjoy roast beef and gravy — mindfully and deliciously.
 Here’s how:

-• If you’re taking osteoporosis medication (like alendronate or denosumab) and notice GI discomfort with meals — timing and food interactions matter
+- GI discomfort with meals while taking osteoporosis medication (like alendronate or denosumab) — timing and food interactions matter

 Remember: small, consistent habits add up.
 You're not aiming for perfection — you're nurturing resilience.